 The Yankees traded Abbott to the Chicago White Sox early in 1995 and he returned to the Angels in mid-season.
 He became suddenly ineffective in 1996, losing 11 straight games and finishing with a 2-18 record.
 Abbott then retired for a season, but came back to try again with the White Sox in 1998.

-Through stories, anecdotes, jokes, some self-deprecation, and even failure and pain, Abbott was able to overcome perceived limitations, and reach his dreams.
+Through stories, anecdotes, jokes, some self-deprecation, and even failure and pain, Jim Abbott was able to overcome perceived limitations, and reach his dreams.
 Jim Abbott discusses these ideas and talks about what it is like to make it to the “big show.”

 Major League pitcher Jim Abbott was born with only one hand, but he adapted, overcame adversity and found excellence in his 10-year professional pitching career.
 Abbott knows that to continue to move towards our goals we must be willing to adapt, to change, and to mold ourselves in order to meet the obstacles in our own way.
 Using ADAPT as an acronym, Abbott strings together a powerful set of words that provide five incredible strategies to help audiences reach their fullest potential.